NHP

 About National Healthcare Properties, Inc. (NHP)

-www.nhpreit.comNational Healthcare Properties, Inc. is a real estate investment trust, which engages in acquiring, owning, and managing a diversified portfolio of healthcare real estate assets.
-It operates through the following segments: Outpatient Medical Facilities (OMF) and Senior Housing Operating Properties (SHOP).
+www.nhpreit.comNational Healthcare Properties, Inc. (NHP) operates as a real estate investment trust (REIT), concentrating its efforts on acquiring, owning, and overseeing a varied portfolio of properties within the healthcare industry.
+The company's activities are organized into two primary divisions: Outpatient Medical Facilities (OMF) and Senior Housing Operating Properties (SHOP).

 Income Statement